hyosung11/Launch-School/Courses/journal.md

 12:42 Break for lunch and then a study group a 1:00 PM

 15:12 After the study group with Allison.
 She was great.
 Tired right now.
 I think we're going to get ice cream soon.

+18:56 Studying APIs more after dinner.
+I fell asleep and took a nap before dinner.
+Lots of sleeping this Sunday.